Phan Thanh Giản

-Phan Thanh Giản (November 11, 1796- August 4, 1867) was a Grand Counsellor at the Nguyễn court in Vietnam.
-He led an diplomatic mission to France in 1863, and committed suicide when France completed the invasion of Southern Vietnam (Cochinchine) in 1867.
+Phan Thanh Giản (11 November 1796- 4 August 1867) was a Grand Counsellor at the Nguyễn court in Vietnam.
+He led a diplomatic mission to France in 1863, and committed suicide when France completed the invasion of Southern Vietnam (Cochinchine) in 1867.

 Life

 Treaty of Saigon

 Phan Thanh Giản was one of the foremost mandarins of the Nguyễn court.
 He played a key role in negotiating the Treaty of Saigon with the French in 1862.
-The negotiations led to the formal cession of Vietnamese territory that the French Expeditionary Corps had occupied in 1861 (the first parts of the future colony of Cochinchina): the provinces of Già Dinh, Mỹ Tho, Biên Hòa, and the Poulo Condore islands were ceded, and war reparations paid to the French.
+The negotiations led to the formal cession of Vietnamese territory that the French Expeditionary Corps had occupied in 1861 (the first parts of the future colony of Cochinchina): the provinces of Gia Định, Định Tường, Biên Hòa, and the Poulo Condore islands were ceded, and war reparations paid to the French.

 Because of his role in these negotiations, Phan Thanh Giản became rather unpopular, both with the Vietnamese population, and with the court of emperor Tự Đức.

+Six Provinces of Southern Vietnam before French colonization.